FRAME-Lab - Fixed and Rotary-wing Aircraft Multidisciplinary Eng.

 - The research on novel investigation methods for the stability analysis of dynamic systems lead to the development of a new framework based on the robust control theory.
 This method has been used for the analysis of rotorcraft ground and air resonance problems and for RPC stability problems.

-- The Investigation of chiral structural topologies for the realization of morphing aerodynamic surface has been developed.
+- The Investigation of chiral structural topologies for the realization of morphing aerodynamic surfaces has been developed.
 Innovative solutions to increase the efficiency of rotorcraft are investigated in the FARB project Shape-It, where variable camber helicopter blades are investigated.
 In this field a research activity on the optimization of the shape of the elastic rotor blades during each rotor turn to improve the rotorcraft performance is currently developed in collaboration with prof. Pietro Congedo at INRIA Bordeaux, France.

 - Research on in-flight icing prediction and control are currently being carried out in collaboration with Alenia Aermacchi, McGills University, the University of Bergamo and the University of Trento.
 These studies led to the development of the novel icing prediction software PoliMIce.